Should I consolidate my pensions?

 People who consolidate their pensions often put them into a personal pension, such as self-invested personal pensions (SIPPs).
 Which can provide access to a huge range of investment options.

 Any defined benefit or final salary pension schemes, which you may have if you've worked in the public sector or for a large company, are normally not worth consolidating into a defined contribution plan.
 These schemes have benefits at retirement such as a minimum pension guarantee, linked to your salary and period of employment, which you will lose if you move them.
 Additionally, the investment risk and any charges will transfer from your employer to you.

 Some defined contribution plans also have benefits, such as guaranteed annuity rates or the option of a higher tax-free lump sum, which you would lose by consolidating.
 Again, it's usually best to leave these where they are, but it depends on your plans – for instance, if you have no intention of drawing a lump sum, that benefit's not doing you any favours.

 Some older pensions had high exit fees to discourage people from switching, which could make huge dents in savers' overall pots.
-However, the Financial Conduct Authority recently (Consultative Paper CP16/15 - May 2016) proposed that exit fees should be capped at one per cent of the customer's overall pot – a huge relief to people who previously faced higher charges.
+However, the Financial Conduct Authority recently (Policy statement PS16/24 - November 16) proposed that exit fees should be capped at one per cent of the customer's overall pot – a huge relief to people who previously faced higher charges.